ayusuf9/ayusuf9/README.md

 - 👋 Hi, I’m Yusuf Abdul
 - 👀 I’m interested in Data and Engineering
 - 🌱 I’m currently a Graduate student at UC Berkeley
-- 💞️ I’m looking to collaborate on open source project.
+- 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me: send an email to amyusuf.it@gmail.com

 <!---